Sunday, June 11, 2023

 Identify resource-intensive processes: Look through the "Processes" section to find processes requiring a lot of CPU, RAM, or disc I/O.

-Check for blocking processes: Look for any processes that are being stopped by others in the "Processes" column.
-The performance of the entire system may be impacted by these procedures.
+Check for blocking processes: In the "Processes" column, look for any processes that are being stopped by others.
+These procedures may impact the performance of the entire system.

 Analyze wait statistics: Examine the "Resource Waits" area to find the most prevalent and time-consuming resource waits.
 Analyse and wait for data.
-Taking care of these delays can improve performance.
+Addressing these delays can improve performance.

-Examine pricey queries: To find queries requiring a lot of resources, check out the "Recent Expensive Queries" section.
-Examine their action plans for execution and think about improving them.
+Examine pricey queries: The "Recent Expensive Queries" section contains queries requiring many resources.
+Examine their action plans for execution and consider improving them.

-Administrators may learn more about the SQL Server's performance, spot opportunities for development, and take necessary action to improve the system by analyzing these components of the Activity Monitor data.
+By analyzing these components of the Activity Monitor data, administrators may learn more about the SQL Server's performance, spot opportunities for development, and take necessary action to improve the system.

 Use Cases for the Activity Monitor